 Compared to the piston aircraft of the day, the Britannia was far quieter.
 This gave rise to its nickname, The Whispering Giant.
 Unfortunately, it entered service just a year before jet aircraft started flying in numbers.
 As a result, only 85 were eventually built.

 Bristol Britannia Video

 Following on from last weeks video on the Airbus A300, we stay in Europe with the Bristol Britannia.
-This excellent video is around 11 minutes long and is taken from a BBC television programme.
+This short news video runs for just over a minute and shows the original delivery of the aircraft to BOAC.

-Interesting pieces in the video include the embarrassment of one of the aircraft having to make a forced landing.
-At the time they were demonstrating the aircraft to KLM.
-Naturally this did not convert into a sale at the Dutch carrier.
+An embarrassing part of the history is when one of the aircraft had to make a forced landing.
+At the time it was being demonstrated to the Dutch airline KLM.
+Naturally this did not convert into a sale!

 Technical problems with icing in the engines as well as electrical system issues were eventually resolved.
 An extended range version of the Bristol Britannia was later developed, called the 310 series.

 This enabled flights from London to New York, as you can see from the picture at the top of the post.
 Eventually replaced by jets, the last Britannia’s saw service as cargo haulers through to the 1990s.